PejLab/Pantry/README.md

 ### Reference genome and annotations

 - The FASTA file for a reference genome, e.g. `Homo_sapiens.GRCh38.dna.primary_assembly.fa`.
 - A GTF file containing the gene, exon, and other annotations, compatible with the supplied reference genome.
 For example, `Homo_sapiens.GRCh38.106.gtf`.
+Any desired quality filtering should be done beforehand, e.g. including only transcripts validated by both Ensembl and HAVANA.

 ## Running from the command line